Akshitmodi11/Akshitmodi11/README.md

 <h1 align="center">Hi 👋, I'm Akshit Modi</h1>
 <h3 align="center">I'm a recently graduate from Arizona State University in Biomedical Informatics & Data Science and looking for the Data Science role in healthcare domain.</h3>

-- 🔭 I’m currently working on **CDS NLP Project**
+- 🔭 I’m currently working at Tempus**

-- 🌱 I’m currently learning **Advance Database Management System, EDA and Machine Learning**
+- 🌱 I’m currently focusing on BioBERT and ClinicalBert**

 - 📫 How to reach me **akshitmodi05@gmail.com**